DesperC/Awesome-Splatoon3-Hacking/README.md

 25. Once ready, go back to toolbox and replace the Alb image on the model.
 The default settings in the window that pops up should be fine

 <img width="229" alt="image" src="https://github.com/DesperC/Awesome-Splatoon3-Hacking/assets/121410727/dae238af-b5d9-4d09-b7dd-45052ed0588e">

+**If you're following along with the new tutorial, return back to that section using this link. if you're using this tutoairl because that method diddnt work, ignore this message.

 26. Right click the `Textures` folder and click export